kickmaker/heatshrink/README.md

 how well test data works with different settings.

-## More Information and Benchmarks:
+## More Information and Benchmarks: (official Heatshrink documentation)

 heatshrink is based on [LZSS], since it's particularly suitable for compression in small amounts of memory.
 It can use an optional, small